mostalive/property-based-tutorial/exercises/js/js-coinbox.md

 sufficient for now to just model two or three (like 10 cents and 50 cents).

-Starts with a few simple invariants, like:
+Start with a few simple invariants, like:
 - the total value of the coins in the inbox should always be >= 0
 - the total value of the coins in the vault should always be >= 0